it-novum/github-tutorial/README.md

 This is a quick start guide for developers that are interested in learning git
-# Install git on your maschine
+# Install git on your machine
 Ubuntu and Debian:
 ````
 apt-get install git